jamesjam116/jamesjam116/README.md

 - MongoDB or MySQL or Postgre or Oracle
 - Figma AdobeXD Webflow design

-💖 Currently working as a Lead Developer of FishCake company
+💖 Currently working as a Lead Developer of AssetDash company